aireilly/sublime-adoc-ref/README.md

 ]
 ```

-* Also, optionally, configure a [ctrl + mouse click] shortcut in `Default.sublime-mousemap` for example:
+* Also, optionally, configure a [ctrl + mouse click] shortcut in `Default.sublime-mousemap`, for example:
 ```
 [
     {